TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 31/Job 31.15.md

 ---

-Did not he that made me in the womb make him?
-And did not one fashion us in the womb?
+Didn't he who made me in the womb make him?
+Didn't one fashion us in the womb?